aharley/simple_bev/README.md

 ```
 When evaluated at `res_scale=2` (`448x800`) and `nsweeps=5`, this model should show a final trainval mean IOU of `55.8`, which is slightly higher than the number in our arXiv paper (`55.7`).

-The main improvement since writing the arXiv paper is the addition of a learning rate scheduler, which you can activate with `use_scheduler=True` when training.

-Note there is also some variance across training runs, which alters results by +-0.1 IOU.
+Note there is some variance across training runs, which alters results by +-0.1 IOU.
 It should be possible to cherry-pick checkpoints along the training process, but we recommend to pick `max_iters` and just report the final number (as we have done).

 ## Training